 The answer is Yes.
 Use this calculator to see that with 10 MHz of bandwidth and an SNR value of -10 dB, a throughput of over 1 Mbps cane be achieved.

-An example of this is with Direct Sequence Spread Spectrum Systems such as CDMA, a signal can be below the noise and still be detected.
+An example of this is with Direct Sequence Spread Spectrum Systems such as Code Division Multiple Access (CDMA), a signal can be below the noise and still be detected.

 Is High SNR better than Low SNR?